ingeniousambivert/Feathers-React-Starter/client/README.md

 # Client

-> React Client for theManagementProject
+> React Client for MERN Starter

 ## About